Purpose

 Rotation Schedule

 At a minimum, each resident will spend two thirds or more of their time involved in direct patient care activities.
-PGY2 Pediatric residents must complete 5 core rotations which can be customized to accommodate for a longer experience and may be repeated as "Part II" to incorporate advanced learning experience elements.
+PGY2 Pediatric residents must complete 5 core rotations which can be customized to accommodate a longer experience and may be repeated as "Part II" to incorporate advanced learning experience elements.
 Multiple electives may be selected based on the amount of time available after initial customization of core rotations.
 Repeat rotation electives for additional clinical focus are variable in length with a minimum of 2 - 3 weeks.

 - PGY2 Pediatrics with added Critical Care specialty pathway will include a minimum of 26 weeks in critical care areas including PICU, CICU, NICU (ICN) and Emergency Medicine as required rotations.
 Additional required rotations include Gen Peds (3 weeks), Heme/Onc (3 weeks), Admin/Med Use Projects (7 weeks) with additional time for electives or rotation extension.